Passion (musical): Act II

-The Doctor warns Giorgio that he must stop seeing Fosca, that she threatens his mental and physical health.
+The Doctor warns Giorgio that he must stop seeing Fosca because she threatens his mental and physical health.
 Giorgio requests to forgo his leave; he feels it his duty to stay and help her as much as he can.
-Back in Milan, Clara questions him jealously about Fosca.
-Giorgio asks Clara to leave her husband and start a new life with him, but as she has a child, she cannot.
+In Milan, Clara questions him jealously about Fosca.
+Giorgio asks Clara to leave her husband and start a new life with him, but she says she cannot because of her son.

-During Christmas, Giorgio is told that he has been transferred back to military headquarters.
-Later on, he reads Clara's newest letter, in which she asks him to wait until her son is grown before planning a more serious commitment ("Farewell Letter").
-Giorgio finds he no longer desires the carefully arranged, convenient affair that they shared ("Just Another Love Story").
+At Christmas, Giorgio is told that he has been transferred to military headquarters.
+Later, he reads Clara's newest letter, in which she asks him to wait until her son is grown before planning a more serious commitment ("Farewell Letter").
+Giorgio finds he no longer desires the carefully arranged, convenient affair they shared ("Just Another Love Story").

 Having discovered the letter Fosca dictated, the Colonel accuses Giorgio of leading her on and demands a duel.
-The Doctor attempts to mediate the two, but Giorgio insists on seeing her again.
+Giorgio insists the letter is sincere.
+The Doctor attempts to mediate between them, but Giorgio insists on seeing her again.
 He realizes that he loves Fosca, for no one has ever truly loved him but her.
-That evening, he returns to Fosca's room, knowing that the physical act might very well kill her (“No One Has Ever Loved Me”).
+That evening, he returns to Fosca's room, knowing that the physical act might very well kill her ("No One Has Ever Loved Me").
 They embrace, their passion consummated at last.

 The duel takes place the following morning behind the castle.
-Giorgio shoots at the Colonel and lets out a shrill howl eerily reminiscent of Fosca's earlier outbursts.
+Giorgio shoots the Colonel and lets out a shrill howl eerily reminiscent of Fosca's earlier outbursts.

 Months later, Giorgio is in a hospital, dazed, recovering from a nervous breakdown.
 He is told that Fosca died shortly after their night together; the Colonel recovered from the wound.
-Dreamlike, the other characters in the story reappear as Giorgio begins reading from Fosca's last letter.
+Dreamlike, the other characters in the story reappear as Giorgio begins reading Fosca's last letter.
 Gradually her voice joins his, and together they look back on their revelations ("Finale").

 The company walks off, Fosca last, leaving Giorgio alone at his table.